synthesizebio/pysynthbio/usage/installation.rst

 Standard Installation
 ---------------------

-Then on your machine you can install using pip:
+You can install the latest stable version using pip:

 .. code-block:: bash